-Universities told to return to in-person teaching
+Universities told to give students face-to-face teaching

 But he warned university leaders: "I do not expect to see online learning used as a cost-cutting measure."

-Parents would find it "odd" if students could go to social activities but were not allowed back into lecture halls, the education secretary told the Universities UK conference.
+Parents would find it "odd" if students could go to other social activities but were not allowed back into lecture halls, the education secretary told the Universities UK conference.

 Learning face-to-face

-Mr Williamson, speaking via a video link, said students were craving a "return to normality" - and that even with safety measures against Covid there should not be unnecessary delays on starting face-to-face classes.
+Record numbers of 18 year olds from the UK will be starting university this autumn - and Mr Williamson, speaking via a video link, said students were craving a "return to normality".

+Even with safety measures against Covid, the education secretary said there should not be unnecessary delays on starting face-to-face classes.

-He said that where students could be taught in-person it could be more effective than online, allowing them to benefit from the "conversations you have around the margins", and from the support of other students.
+Teaching students in-person could be more effective, said Mr Williamson, allowing them to benefit from the "conversations you have around the margins", and from the support of other students.

-Trying to teach "complex molecular biology techniques" was going to be much harder over Zoom, he told the conference at Northumbria University.
+Trying to teach "complex molecular biology techniques" was much harder over Zoom, he told the conference at Northumbria University.

+During the past two academic years, the pandemic saw much teaching switching to online - but there have been petitions from students concerned that lectures might carry on online into the autumn term.

-There have been petitions by students against keeping teaching online - and an annual survey on student value for money highlighted complaints about paying full tuition fees for online learning.
+An annual survey on value for money highlighted complaints from students about paying full tuition fees for online learning.

 The education secretary, who faced criticism this week after he confused footballer Marcus Rashford with rugby player Maro Itoje in an interview, also reiterated warnings about universities where too few students went on to graduate jobs.

-It was "simply unacceptable" that at 25 higher education institutions, fewer than half of students progressed to such posts or further study, said Mr Williamson.
+It was "simply unacceptable" that at 25 higher education institutions, fewer than half of students progressed to such graduate posts or further study, said Mr Williamson.

 Minimum grades